 As soon as the Niva’s Lada-made tyres touch mud, I get the thing stuck while attempting to show off its off-road ability for the photographer.
 Because the Niva is light, we are able to push it back onto firmer ground – something that would be difficult to do with a Range Rover.

-This car is Key’s only demo example, and since he is a one-man band it is imperative that I don’t damage it.
+The car we tried was Key’s only demo example, and since he was a one-man band it is imperative that I don’t damage it.
 With still-narrow mirrors and flat sides, it is easy to avoid catching the Niva’s sides on branches.
 Even if I do, the paint is a straight white and much easier to touch up than some candy apple flip-flop metallic chosen by Victoria Beckham.

 Other tough off-roaders are too expensive to abuse.
 Most will come with the option of Bluetooth connectivity but not with a snow plough.
-And few, I suspect, will have a handbook that declares that the vehicle is designed to operate between -40deg C and +45deg C temperatures.
+And few, I suspect, will have a handbook that declares that the vehicle is designed to operate between -40deg C and +45deg C temperatures, which is ideal for those who can buy one in the sub-zero areas of Russia through to the sweltering clims of South America.